pklehre/EC-Theory-UoB/_members/hevia.md

 publications: 'author^=*Mario'

 teaser: >
-    I am a Research Fellow in the Theory Group at the University of Birmingham in the School of Computer Science.
+    Mario Hevia Fajardo is a Research Fellow in the Theory Group at the University of Birmingham in the School of Computer Science.
-    My main research interests are in theory of evolutionary computation and randomized search heuristics.
+    His main research interests are in theory of evolutionary computation and randomized search heuristics.
-    Currently I am working on the analysis of competitive co-evolutionary algorithms.
+    Currently he is working on the analysis of competitive co-evolutionary algorithms.

 profile:
     website: https://mariohevia.github.io/